 "Where'd you come from?" she asked.
 "Seeking shelter from the storm?"

 And then it came, hard and fast, the sky opening up and dumping its full load, as lightning shot across it, the roar of the thunder arriving only moments later, loud and furious.

 And just as quickly as the rain hit, the grey tabby cat disappeared.

 Moments later, it reappeared, in the swing next to her.
 Just as she reached to pet it, the back door swung open.
-She turned to see him standing there, dressed in faded denim jeans and tight white tee shirt, hair mussed, coffee cup in hand.
+She turned to see him standing there, dressed in faded denim jeans and tight, white tee shirt, his hair mussed, coffee cup in hand.
 His feet were also bare.